-If it is determined that the existing system can be retained but should be enhanced in order to meet the receiver’s needs, a plan should be devised for the implementation of those enhancements.
+If the receiver has control over the system, and it is determined that the existing system can be retained but should be enhanced in order to meet the receiver’s needs, a plan should be devised for the implementation of those enhancements.
 After careful consideration, a list should be made of the hardware, software and applications that require enhancement.
 These may consist merely of the addition of hardware components or may require restructuring of the operating system or supplementation of available software.
 In like manner, available staff may be inadequate for the anticipated needs.